 Here's what an ad might look like with seller ratings:

 If you don’t want seller ratings to show with your ads, you can disable an automated extension.

 Where seller ratings come from

-- Google Trusted Stores, a free certification program that can improve your conversion rate and average order size by reassuring potential customers that you offer a great shopping experience.
+- Google Trusted Stores, a free certification program that helps shoppers discover online stores that consistently offer a great shopping experience.

 - Ratings from Google Consumer Surveys, a market research platform which we use to collect data for certain domains and businesses.

-- Shopping reviews for your store domain, which include reviews from the various third-party sources listed below.
+- Shopping reviews for your store domain, which include reviews from the various independent sources listed below.

-We feature reviews via feeds from these independent review websites:
+We source reviews from the following independent review websites:

 - The Feedback Company